 It is right that what is just should be followed; it is necessary that what is strongest should be followed.

-What is just is in this case followed freely, by the choice of our conscience.
+What is just being in this case followed freely, by the choice of our conscience.
 Whereas what is strongest is followed by constraint, without the possibility of evading it.

 → Time in the thought of Blaise Pascal